How Long Does It Typically Take to Get a Nursing Degree?

 BSN degrees typically take four years to complete, while an ADN degree can be completed in two to three years.
 Programs for both degrees can be taken at colleges and universities both in-person and online.

-Individuals who hold a bachelor’s degree in another discipline can transition to the profession of nursing by completing either an accelerated BSN program or a direct entry masters’ program.
+Individuals with bachelor’s degrees in another discipline can transition to the nursing profession by completing either an accelerated BSN program or a direct-entry master’s program.
 A direct entry masters provides generalist nursing knowledge that allows the individual to sit for the NCLEX-RN.

 Job Responsibilities